 In addition, flood depths may have changed for the thousands of properties that remain in the floodplain.
 Changes in depth are not uniform along the length of the creeks.

-New floodplain maps will become official for flood insurance purposes in 2015.
+New floodplain maps will become official for flood insurance purposes.
+The revised floodplains are already being used to regulate development.

 To receive email updates on this project, please send us an email and ask to be included in the updates.